AntoniosBarotsis/antoniosbarotsis.github.io/content/_index.md

 Welcome to my personal website!

-I'm Antonios Barotsis, a Computer Science & Engineering student from Greece currently studying in TU Delft.
+I'm Antonios Barotsis, a Computer Science & Engineering student from Greece currently studying at TU Delft.

 - You can find more details about me [here](./about)
 - I also write [blog posts sometimes](./posts). [[RSS Feed](./index.xml)]